xpmatteo/tddforandroid/manuscript/007-some-theory.md

 Important point: don't try to write TDD with APIs that you don't know well.
 There is the risk of wasting a lot of time writing ineffective tests.

+So, whenever we start working with a bit of Android APIs that we don't know well, it pays to start with a little experiment.

 The rules for spikes are:

   2. Goal: you have a learning goal for the spike